-AFCENT C-130s conduct humanitarian airdrops into Gaza
+AFCENT C-130s Conduct Humanitarian Airdrops into Gaza

 |Downloads:

-This work, AFCENT C-130s conduct humanitarian airdrops into Gaza, by TSgt James Cason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFCENT C-130s Conduct Humanitarian Airdrops into Gaza, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT